-A Rheumatologist in The Woodlands, TX, is a board-certified internist or pediatrist who has specialized training and experience in the diagnosis and management of arthritis and other joint, muscle, and bone diseases.
+A Rheumatologist in The Woodlands, TX, has to be board-certified as an internist or pediatrist.
+They have specialized training and experience diagnosis and managing arthritis and other joint, muscle, and bone diseases.

-What Kind of Training Do Rheumatologists In The Woodlands, TX Have?
+The Training Rheumatologists In The Woodlands, TX Do

-A rheumatologist in The Woodlands TX must undergo four years of medical or osteopathic education, followed by three years of either internal medicine or pediatric residency training.
-Some rheumatologists have received training for both.
-Upon residency, they must participate in a two-three-year rheumatology fellowship.
-They must know about and manage severe musculoskeletal and autoimmune conditions.
+A rheumatologist in The Woodlands, TX, undergoes four years of osteopathic or medical education.
+Then they do three years of internal medicine or pediatric residency training.
+In fact, some rheumatologists have even received training in both.
+Upon residency, they must participate in a two to three-year rheumatology fellowship.
+They must understand severe musculoskeletal and autoimmune conditions.

-Rheumatologists then take a board examination and become rheumatology-certified board members.
-This certification/review will be retaken every ten years.
-Physicians are often required to enroll annually in a certain amount of continuing medical education.
+Rheumatologists take a board exam and become rheumatology-certified board members.
+This certification needs to be renewed and retested every ten years.
+Physicians are also required to enroll in a certain amount of continuing education in their field.

-Rheumatologists primarily operate in outpatient facilities.
-Primary care providers or other physicians may refer you for an evaluation with a rheumatologist.
-Most rheumatologists may not need any physician to refer you to make an appointment with them.
+Rheumatologists typically operate in outpatient facilities.
+Primary care providers or other physicians may be the ones that refer you to a rheumatologist.
 Rheumatologists usually have a hospital affiliation.

-What Does A Rheumatologist In The Woodlands TX Treat?
+What Your Rheumatologist In The Woodlands TX Treats

-Don’t let the word “rheum” deceive you.
-In addition to rheumatoid arthritis (RA), these physicians handle a broad range of autoimmune and inflammatory disorders that can damage the joints (such as gout and lupus), as well as any muscle or bone conditions or injuries that may harm the joints and impair your function.
+Rheumatologists treat over 120 different diseases.
+Do not let the word “rheum” deceive you though.
+In addition to rheumatoid arthritis (RA), rheumatologists heal a broad range of autoimmune and inflammatory disorders that damage the joints (such as gout and lupus).
+They can also treat any muscle or bone conditions or injuries that harm your joints and impair your function.